Photonios/kpweb/README.md

   Optionally, the name of the cookie that indicates whether there's an active session.
 Default: `kpweb_session_active`.

+- `KPWEB_HIDE_GROUP_NAMES`

+   Hides group names completely and treats all entries as if they are in the root.
+This is useful if you use tags to group entries instead.
+Default: `false`.

 - `KPWEB_HIDE_ROOT_GROUP_NAME`

   Hide the names of root groups and  display the entries and child groups as if they're all in the root directly.
 This can be useful if you have a single root group with all your entries.
 Enabling this option hides the name of your root group.
 Default: `false`.